Caballesjason/my-git-cheatsheet/README.md

 __Version Control System (VCS) or Source Code Manager (SCM)__

 A VCS allows you to:
-- Revert files back to a previous state.
+- Revert files back to a previous state
-- Revert the entire project back to a previous state.
+- Revert the entire project back to a previous state
-- Review changes made over time.
+- Review changes made over time
-- See who last modified something that might be causing a problem.
+- See who last modified something that might be causing a problem
-- Identify who introduced an issue and when.
+- Identify who introduced an issue and when

 __Commit__